RemyCiterin/AdventOfFPGA/README.md

 This approach has a the complexity is `O(|E| + |V|)` (a **LOT** better than the previous algorithm).
 Now the challenge was to implement the parsing and the search algorithm in hardware.
-I tested the algorithm and I found that the first approach used `1497` recursive calls while the second used only `425`, plus `212` loop iterations in the dynamic programming part of the algorithm.
+I tested the algorithm, and I found that the first approach used `1497` recursive calls, while the second used only `425`, plus `212` loop iterations in the dynamic programming part of the algorithm.
-For part 2 the difference is even greater, the answer is calculated instantly with dynamic programming whereas the naive algorithm is extremely long.
+For part 2 the difference is even greater; the answer is calculated instantly with dynamic programming, whereas the naive algorithm is extremely long.

 ## Hardware implementation

-The hardest part of the implementation was the topological sort because the parsing and dynamic programming parts where relatively easy.
-For the sort I started by rewriting the algorithm to a form that manipulate contiguous arrays of nodes insteads of sigle node.
-This is because it simplify the content of the call stack that I will represent explicitly.
+The hardest part of the implementation was the topological sort because the parsing and dynamic programming parts were relatively easy.
+For the sort, I started by rewriting the algorithm to a form that manipulates contiguous arrays of nodes instead of single nodes.
+This is because it simplifies the content of the call stack that I will represent explicitly.
 ```ocaml
 let topo parent = function
     | [] ->